sproket/goldchest/getting-started.md

 Combat

 There are a variety of pre-fab combat encounters that once you find, you can go back to as they reset when you enter the same area again (for now).
-For now you can always exit combat and "win" by choosing "END" in the combat menu. (easier for leveling up testing)
-There also random encounters which are tuned to your number of players and average level so combat will always be challenging.
+For now, you can always exit combat and "win" by choosing "EXIT" in the combat menu. (easier for leveling up testing) There also random encounters which are tuned to your number of players and average level so combat will always be challenging.
 This game is currently "ALPHA" so it works but there's a lot or work left to do!